zzq1234567890/epg/README.md

 YouTube URLs are shared in their raw format without any parsing, decoding, or technical processing.
 For optimal compatibility, we recommend using Yingshi (Note: Yingshi Live has limited support for XML formats).

 4. Add the epg of some chinese local  channels from guangxi tv  website.
-5.Adding the epg of local tv channels of hebei province .
+5.Adding the epg of local tv channels of hebei&guangdong province .